otokatli/FoAR/README.md

 ### 🛢️ Data Collection

 We apply the data collection process in the <a href="https://rh20t.github.io/">RH20T</a> paper.
 You may need to adjust `dataset/realworld.py` to accommodate different data formats.
-The sample data of peeling task can be found <a href="https://drive.google.com/file/d/1WDy-28r2xBgN_SPwIb3OefQbpqBh-EM8/view?usp=sharing">here</a>, which have the format of
+The sample data of peeling and wiping tasks can be found <a href="https://drive.google.com/file/d/1WDy-28r2xBgN_SPwIb3OefQbpqBh-EM8/view?usp=sharing">here</a>, which have the format of

 ```
 peel